nenadzero/lolproxy/README.md

 # Usage
 Prerequisite: jdk 7+ installed on the machine
-To run the project, simply type java -jar lolproxy.jar [-port <Port>] [-proxyTimeout <ProxyTimeout>] [-minWaitAfter429 <MinWaitAfter429>] [-retryAfterTimeIncreaseAfter429 <RetryAfterTimeIncreaseAfter429>] [-maxRequestsPerSecond <MaxRequestsPerSecond>] [-threadsCount <ThreadsCount>]
+To run the project, simply download the binary here: https://github.com/trebonius0/lolproxy/releases and type java -jar lolproxy.jar [-port <Port>] [-proxyTimeout <ProxyTimeout>] [-minWaitAfter429 <MinWaitAfter429>] [-retryAfterTimeIncreaseAfter429 <RetryAfterTimeIncreaseAfter429>] [-maxRequestsPerSecond <MaxRequestsPerSecond>] [-threadsCount <ThreadsCount>]
 - port is the port to use for the proxy.
 By default: 23830
 - proxyTimeout is the timeout after which the proxy will close the call to the Riot's servers.
 In milliseconds.
 By default 60000.